Impact of different extended components of mean field models on transport coefficients of quark matter and their causal aspects: Formalism of NJL model with different extensions

 \subsection{Thermodynamical quantities}

-Now, we see that thermal distributions, denoted by $f_{Q,{\bar Q}}$, are changing in different versions of the model.
-For NJL model it is FD distribution function, as given in Eq.~(\ref{NJL_f}).
-Quark chemical potential without and with vector interaction will be $\mu$ and $\tilde{\mu}$ respectively.
-When we come to PNJL model FD distributions transform to some modified forms, as given in Eq.~(\ref{PNJL_f}).
-Apart from this construction difference, distribution of NJL and PNJL models both depend on their own constituent quark masses, which are also different.
-When we compare the thermal distribution functions of PNJL and EPNJL models, we notice that they have a same form but their numerical strengths become different because of different constituent quark mass $M(T)$.
+We see that the thermal distributions, denoted by $f_{Q,{\bar Q}}$, are taking different forms in different versions of the model.
+In NJL model it is the usual FD distribution function with the effective mass ($M_Q$) and chemical potential ($\tilde\mu$), as given in Eq.~(\ref{NJL_f}).
+In absence of vector interaction, $\tilde\mu$ reduces to $\mu$.
+When we deal with PNJL model the FD distributions transform to some modified forms, as given in Eq.~(\ref{PNJL_f}).
+Apart from these palpable differences in forms, distributions in NJL and PNJL models are also different through the constituent quark masses, which are different for these two models (vide Fig.~\ref{fig:mass2}).
+The form of the distributions remain the same in PNJL and EPNJL models, but quantitatively they are again different because of their differences in effective mass (Fig.~\ref{fig:mass2}).